Mustard seeds. Do you cook with them often?

 - 1 large bunch of Swiss chard, rinsed

 - 1/4 cup sliced shallots or chopped onions

-- 2 Tbsp seasoned rice vinegar (can sub with plain rice vinegar and large pinch of sugar)
+- 2 tablespoons seasoned rice vinegar (can sub with plain rice vinegar and large pinch of sugar)

-3 Reduce the heat to low and cover the pan.
+Reduce the heat to low and cover the pan.
 Let cook for a couple minutes only, lifting up the pan cover to turn the greens over in the pan after the first minute.
 The greens should cook down considerably.
 When they are just wilted, remove from heat and place in a serving bowl.
-Sprinkle on seasoned rice vinegar right before serving.